woshilaiceshide/s-server/README.md

 and `'channel handlers`' may use `'channel wrapper`'s to write responses.

 ## Two Examples
-* test/main/scala/woshilaiceshide/sserver/EchoServer.scala
+* `test/main/scala/woshilaiceshide/sserver/EchoServer.scala`

-* test/main/scala/woshilaiceshide/sserver/SampleHttpServer.scala <br> To play with SampleHttpServer, run `'nc -C 127.0.0.1 8181 < src/test/scala/woshilaiceshide/sserver/http-requests.dos.txt`'.
+* `test/main/scala/woshilaiceshide/sserver/SampleHttpServer.scala` <br> This http server contains synchronous response, asynchronous response, chunked response, response for chunked request, and is enabled with pipelining. <br> To request using pipelining, just run `'nc -C 127.0.0.1 8787 < src/test/scala/woshilaiceshide/sserver/http-requests.dos.txt`'.

 To test the above examples, just type the following command in your sbt console:
 * type `'test:run'` in your sbt console to run `'woshilaiceshide.sserver.test.EchoServer'`